by Mike Ratliff

 The last part of this passage tells us what we are to do since we see how important it is to abide in Christ as He matures us.
 Those who see their salvation culminating in a glorious homecoming in Heaven to be with their saviour forever, will devote themselves to living a virtuous and pure life.

 I have often pondered on the difference in reaction to 1 John 3:1-3.
 The ones who saw little in it of value were believers still chasing after the wind in church.
 They worked hard.
 They were faithful in church stuff, but their devotion to God Himself, walking in repentance, and walking by faith was next to nothing.
 Those who responded with joy as they read this passage were those whose faith was alive and growing deeper and more vibrant.
 Does this mean those others were not really Children of God?
 No, I don’t think it means that, even though that is a possibility.
 God has to break them down.
 He must break their hearts and draw them to repent as they learn to walk close to Him.
 They must become Spirit-led, but God has to do His good work in their hearts to accomplish this.

 Do you know anyone like I was describing?
 They look at those who are all excited about being Spirit-led as either crazy or too serious about their faith.
 I know many like that.
 It breaks my heart, but what can we do?
 All we can do is live obedient lives and pray for them to learn how to repent and abide in Christ.
 Again, it must start by us drawing near to God.
 God will then draw near to us.
 He will then perform His wonderful work of Heart reconstruction in us.
 We must forsake the attractions the world has in favor of walking closer to God.
 Our devotion to God must come first.
 This is how we abide in Christ.
 This is how we start down the narrow way of the cross.
 This is how we become Spirit-led.
-I fear that those “believers” who refuse to do this are not Children of God at all.
+I fear that many of those “believers” who refuse to do this are not Children of God at all.